 The two most common firearm offenses in Gwinnett County are number one, possession of a firearm during the commission of a felony, which means a person did some sort of felony and they had a gun with them.

 The second most common charge is possession of a firearm by a convicted felon.
 If a person has been convicted of a felony charge anywhere in the United States, it is illegal for them to have a gun in the State of Georgia.
 Sometimes a person was convicted of a felony 25 or 30 years ago or earlier, and they are caught with a hunting rifle during deer season and are charged with an additional gun offense.
-Although this may seem like a minor offense, it is treated very seriously and warrants contact with a gun lawyer in Gwinnett County as soon as possible.
+Although this may seem like a minor firearm offense, it is treated very seriously and warrants contact with an attorney in Gwinnett County as soon as possible.

 Many municipalities and counties in the State of Georgia have their own rules about where a person can carry guns, these sometimes conflict with state laws.
 There are two main camps – the pro-gun movement and the anti-gun movement.
 The pro-gun movement is largely advocated for and led by the NRA in Georgia.
 They want to expand the right to carry weapons, including concealed weapons throughout the State of Georgia.